 Project Freedom rents apartments designed to be physically accessible for people with disabilities.
 We do rent to people without disabilities at four of our seven locations.
-We have four locations in Mercer County; Robbinsville, Hamilton, Lawrence, Hopewell, West Windsor, and the second one in Robbinsville at Town Center South.
-We have one location in Woodstown, Salem County.
-We have one location in Toms River, Ocean County.
-We also have one location in Westampton, Burlington County.
-Project Freedom is pleased to announce the near completion of our latest affordable housing communities: Freedom Village at West Windsor in Mercer county and Freedom Village at Gibbsboro in Camden county.
-Tenant Pre- applications are being taken for both.
+We have six locations in Mercer County; Robbinsville, Hamilton, Lawrence, Hopewell, West Windsor, and the second one in Robbinsville at Town Center South.
+We have one location each in Woodstown, Salem County; Toms River, Ocean County; Westampton, Burlington County, and Gibbsboro in Camden County.

 If you are interested in renting an apartment at one of Project Freedom’s sites, this page may answer some of your questions.

 How does one rent a Project Freedom apartment?

 Answer: Start by filling out pre-qualifying application.
 All tenants must qualify by income since Project Freedom’s apartments are funded under the Low Income Tax Credit program that is monitored by the New Jersey Housing and Mortgage Finance Agency (NJHMFA).
 Forms may be downloaded from Housing Pre-app Page or call one of the Project Freedom Locations to speak to a representative.

 Do you have an application fee?